Hearing Loss and Veterans: Know Your Rights

-Hundreds of military personnel are expected to file civil complaints against the 3M Company after the 2018 settlement in the 3M Earplug Lawsuit in favor of the U.S. Military, in which it was alleged that the company knowingly sold defective earplugs to the military for over a decade.
+Hundreds of military personnel are expected to file civil complaints against the 3M Company after the 2018 settlement in the 3M Earplug Lawsuit in favor of the U.S. Military, in which it was alleged that the company knowingly sold defective earplugs to the military for over a decade and resulted in the 3M Company agreeing to pay $9.1 million.

 Many servicemen and women believed their hearing loss problem was par for the course until the case filed under the qui tam (whistle-blower) provisions of the False Claims Act, made the headlines and the extent of the problem came to light.
 3M allegedly was aware that testing procedures and fitting instructions were unlawfully manipulated before selling them to the government, without disclosing the design defect.